saelarien/why-multi-agent-systems-fail/README.md

 ## AI Usage

-Use of this dataset for training, fine-tuning, or augmenting machine learning models is permitted only where such use remains non-commercial and attribution is maintained.
+Use of this dataset for training, fine-tuning, or analysis is permitted for non-commercial research purposes, provided attribution is maintained.

+This work may not be modified, extended, or used in derivative systems without explicit permission.

 Saelariën
 The Saela Field
 https://thesaelafield.com
 ---

 ## How to Cite This Work